1. Deliveries, feedback, delays and rounds of changes

 (b) Digital Garden may immediately terminate this Agreement upon the Customer becoming Insolvent.
 The Client may immediately terminate this Agreement upon Digital Garden becoming insolvent.

-After work on a website commences, advances are not refundable.
+After work on a website/digital product commences, any advances of future installments are not refundable.

 12. Payment methods

 Unless otherwise agreed, payment is only accepted by direct bank deposit or cheque.
 If payment is made by cheque, then works corresponding to the payment will commence upon clearing of the cheque payment funds in Digital Garden’s account.

 Invoices are only issued corresponding to pre-defined payment milestones or pre-agreed terms.
 Payment of invoices is required for works to commence on the quoted works.
 We reserve the right not to launch a website/digital product until full payment has been received.

 Your project will be handed over as a fully functioning, completed work.
 Unless it has been agreed beforehand, Digital Garden is not responsible for future support.
 Support can be provided upon request for an agreed fee.

 15. Access to client hosting space

 We may require ongoing access to our clients’ hosting space to allow us to support and monitor their websites/digital product.
 This access is via a user ID and password combination, which the client may change after the website is handed over.
 If the client chooses to change the password we will no longer have access to the website & further support will not be possible.